PedroChaps/pedrochaps.github.io/src/translatedToPT.md

 ## Hobbies

 - Ginásio: Frequento um ginásio desde junho de 2019, após ter perdido um total de 44.9kg ao longo de um ano e 3 meses, por vontade própria e de uma forma totalmente independente.
+Desde então, mantive um estilo de vida saudável do qual estou muito orgulhoso.
+Como mencionado nas minhas Soft Skills (itálico), partilhei o meu projeto de perca de peso de forma a inspirar outros a alcançar os seus objetivos.
 - Videojogos: Desde pequeno, sempre gostei de jogar videojogos.
 Joguei em várias consolas e dispositivos, desde a PS2 até ao computador, e gosto de vários géneros.
 Uma das principais motivações para gostar tanto de tecnologias.
 - Participação na STT: Membro da equipa de Cibersegurança do IST, STT, desde a entrada na universidade.
 A equipa participa em torneios CTF e faz reuniões semanais.

 - Gym: I attend a local gym since june of 2019, after losing a total of 99lbs in the span of a year and three months, by sheer will and in a totally independent way.
-- Videogames: Since little, I've always enjoyed playing videogames.
-I've played in different gaming consoles, from ps2 to computer, and I like multiple genres.
+- Videogames: Since I was little, I've always enjoyed playing video games.
+I've played in different gaming consoles, from the ps2 to the  computer, and I like multiple genres.
 This is one of my main motivations to like new technologies so much.
 - Participation in the STT: Member of the CyberSecurity of IST, STT, since the beggining of the course.
 The team plays in CTF events and does weekly meetings.

 ## Conquistas